msgpack/msgpack-python/README.rst

 PyPy
 ^^^^

-msgpack provides a pure Python implementation.
-PyPy can use this.
+msgpack provides a pure Python implementation (``msgpack.fallback``).
+PyPy and Python 2 use it automatically.

 Windows
 ^^^^^^^